cspr-rad/kairos-spec/src/spec.typ

 - [tag:FRD03] Transaction data should be written immediately after the successful verification of correct deposit/withdraw/transfer interactions
 - [tag:FRD04] Transaction data should not be written if the verification of the proof of the interactions fails

+=== Post-PoC: Query all transfers given filters

+- [tag:FRA02] The user should be able to see all the past transactions involving its validium account

+Filters could be that one party is involved (i.e. "give me all data related to this institution") or time-bounded.

 == Non-functional requirements

 These are qualitative requirements, such as "it should be fast".
 Can be fulfilled with e.g. benchmarks.